 You can use social media to find, attract, engage and convert top candidates into applicants.

 If you are not already doing that, you are missing out!

 According to the LinkedIn survey, half of all professionals are following companies on social media with the intent to stay aware of their jobs.

-In order to reap all the benefits Social Media Recruiting can offer, first you need to establish your Employer Brand presence on social media.
+In order to reap all the benefits Social Media Recruiting can offer, first, you need to establish your Employer Brand presence on social media.

 And then you need to promote your Employer Brand.

-How to promote Employer Brand on social media?
+4 rules for promoting your Employer Brand on social media?

 You have probably already heard that you should put more effort, time and money into promoting your Employer Brand on social media.

 What nobody is telling you though, is how exactly to do that.